m5071106/WhisperSample/README.md

 1. Run `python3 front_web.py`
 1. Run browser and input `http://[hostname]:5001/` to address bar.
-1. Upload sound source from web, and start conversion.
+1. Upload sound source to web, and start conversion.
 1. Conversion result is on the Web.

 ### Installation instructions: